alwaysai/classifier-image-sorter/README.md

 This app can run on either a desktop/laptop development machine or on an edge device such as a Jetson Nano, Dragonboard, or Raspberry Pi that has docker installed.
 See the above install instruction link for more details.

 ## Configuration
-This app makes use of key-values in the `alwaysai.app.json` file for set up and variable assignments:
+This app makes use of key-values in the `config.json` file for set up and variable assignments:

 Key | Value Type | Description
 -----| ---------- | ----------
-scripts | dictionary | Required by alwaysAI's CLI to specify which file to run within a docker container models | dictionary | Required by alwaysAI's CLI to determine which CV models to download and make available to the app's docker container found_folder | string | Optional location within the app's root folder to put images that have target objects in them.
+found_folder | string | Optional location within the app's root folder to put images that have target objects in them.
 Default is `output_images/found` empty_folder | string | Optional location within the app's root folder to put images that had no detected target objects.
 Default is `output_images/not_found` source_folder | string | Optional location within the app's root folder to process images from.
 Default is `source_images`